MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 retrieve any HTTPS records for the Alt-Svc alt-authority, and ensure that their connection attempts are consistent with both the Alt-Svc parameters and any received HTTPS SvcParams.
 If present, the HTTPS record's target and port override the alt-authority.
-For example, suppose "https://example.com" sends an Alt-Svc field value of:
+For example, suppose that "https://example.com" sends an Alt-Svc field value of:

     Alt-Svc: h3="alt.example.com:8443"; ...